 Our Story

-Indonesian American Stacy Stube spent seven years in London, where she completed a Master’s degree in Fashion Entrepreneurship & Innovation from the London College of Fashion, along with the New Creative Ventures program in partnership with London Business School.
-She has worked with fashion houses including Alexander McQueen, Burberry, Hugo Boss, Diane von Furstenberg, Temperley London, Heidi Klein, Club Monaco, and others.
+Indonesian-American designer Stacy Stube spent seven years in London.
+She earned a Master’s in Fashion Entrepreneurship & Innovation from the London College of Fashion and completed the New Creative Ventures program with London Business School.
+She worked with houses including Alexander McQueen, Burberry, Hugo Boss, Diane von Furstenberg, and Temperley London.

 Historic Fashion Archives